FriendsOfMDT/PSD/Documentation/PowerShell Deployment - IIS Configuration Guide.md

 > NOTE: Your security team and environment may require additional settings or lock down.

-## High Level Overview and Checklist
+## High Level Script Overview and Checklist
 Please review and or validate the following IIS/WEbDAV installation checklist:

 * [ ] **Windows Server Version** - blah